-ROSSINI 2 is a Multi-arm, multi-stage (MAMS) pragmatic, multicentre, randomised controlled trial, with an internal pilot, exploring the use of three separate in-theatre interventions, use alone or in combination, to reduce SSI.
-A non-factorial design with allocation of various combinations of the three interventions to be used during the same operation, via seven possible intervention arms plus a control arm initially.
+ROSSINI 2 is a phase III, multi-arm, multi-stage (MAMS), pragmatic, blinded (patient and outcome assesor), multicentre, randomised controlled trial, with an internal pilot, to evaluate the use of several in-theatre interventions, use alone or in combination, to reduce the rates of SSIs in patients undergoing surgery with an abdominal incision.
+A non-factorial superiority design with allocation to various combinations of the trial interventions to be used during the same operation.

 The trial would be the first of its kind in a surgical setting.
 In addition to generating new knowledge in our primary research area, by utilising this advanced design in the context of our relatively simple primary endpoint of SSI, it will also pave the way for future efficient and rapid trials in other aspects of surgical care.

 The interventions chosen in ROSSINI 2 impact different phases of perioperative case and as such can be used either in isolation or in conjunction with each other and although there may potentially be interaction between the interventions (positive or negative) they appear to be mechanistically disparate.

 The current interventions are:

 - Gentamicin-impregnated sponge